dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2019_02_28-advanced-tips-and-tricks-for-aspnet-core-applications.md

 - The domain layer can throw meaningful exceptions
 - The domain layer works nicely with the higher level web layer without tight coupling
-- Domain exceptions are cearly distinguishable from other errors
+- Domain exceptions are clearly distinguishable from other errors
 - Domain exceptions are self documenting
 - The web layer can handle all domain errors in a unified way without having to replicate the same try-catch block across multiple controllers
 - The additional error code in the response can be parsed and understood by third party clients
 - The custom exception types can be easily documented through Swagger

-### Tip 9: Exponse an endpoint which returns all error codes
+### Tip 9: Expose an endpoint which returns all error codes

 When you followed tip 8 and implemented a custom exception type with a unique error code for each error case then it can be extremely handy to expose all possible error codes through a single API endpoint.
 This will allow third party clients to quickly retrieve a list of the latest possible error codes and their meaning: